TheWizardsCode/Character-Dev/README.md

 # Dev Setup

   * Checkout this project using `git clone https://github.com/TheWizardsCode/Character-Dev.git`
-  * Open the Character Dev project in Unity.
+  * Open the Character Dev project in Unity - you will have compilation errors, that's OK we will fix them below
+  * Add the https://github.com/TheWizardsCode/Character-Unity-Package package to your project, we recommend checking out as a submodule
+  * Be sure to add `INK_RESENT` to the script defines if you intend to use the INK integrations

 # Getting Started